 100 young and adolescent Italians and foreigners (second-generation immigrants, new arrivals and unaccompanied minors) living in vulnerable, socio-economically or culturally deprived or deviant situations in Naples.

 The project foresees holding artistic workshops at the “Officine Gomitoli” Intercultural Centre, a place dedicated to the promotion of the rights of young people and of their skills and professional and creative abilities.
 This space, inaugurated in June 2016 and supported also by Fondazione Con il Sud and Fondazione Charlemagne, is located in a former woollen mill dating to Bourbon rule in Porta Capuana, in the historic centre of Naples, an area where many migrants live and the target of an urban regeneration plan (UNESCO world heritage site).

-The project promotes three artistic workshops: a theatrical workshop to encourage the exchange of stories, memories and dreams among people from European countries and abroad; a photographic workshop using images to narrate the history, biographies and contexts of different people and places in order to produce culture and exchange and highlight political, urban and social lacunae, with the aim of recovering the stories and memories of places and of the people that inhabit them; and the visual arts and watercolor workshop, devoted to miscegenation, to offer knowledge of different cultures, practices and traditions that inhabit the rest of the facilities.
+Since 2017, AMI has supported the realization of artistic activities at the Officine Gomitoli.
+In 2020, the project promotes two artistic laboratories:; a photographic laboratory to narrate different cultural identities of people and places, using images to narrate stories, biographies and contexts in order to produce culture and exchange, and highlight political, urban and social lacunae, aiming to recuperate the stories and memories of places and the people that inhabit them; the laboratory of visual arts and watercolor, dedicated to inter-cultural miscegenation to offer moments of knowledge of different cultures, practices and traditions that inhabit the rest of the facilities.

 In addition, Officine Gomitoli offers intensive expressive workshops with renowned international artists.

 The images, graphics, audio, symbols, drawings, photographs and text contained in this website cannot be used, reproduced or published in any form and/or by any means and/or by any channel, entirely or in part, by third parties without express prior written authorisation from the Foundation.